Google's Chromecast is going 4K.

 - Amazon Fire TV Stick vs Google Chromecast vs Roku Streaming Stick

 Google Chromecast Ultra: What is it?

-Google's 4K Chromecast should support 4K Ultra HD content for the benefit of consumers who've upgraded to TVs that support 4K content.
-If Google adds support for 4K to its HDMI dongle, it would beat both Amazon Fire TV Stick and Roku Stick, both of which are similar dongles, but they don't yet support 4K content.
-Apple's fourth-generation Apple TV box doesn't even support 4K.
+Google's Chromecast Ultra supports 4K Ultra HD content for the benefit of consumers who've upgraded to TVs that support 4K content.
+By releasing the Ultra, Google has beaten both Amazon Fire TV Stick and Roku Stick in getting 4K support into a small dongle.
+Amazon and Roku have boxes that support 4K, but not a dongle that can be hidden away behind the TV.
+Apple's fourth-generation Apple TV box doesn't support 4K either.

-Google Chromecast Ultra: What will it look like?
+Google Chromecast Ultra: What does it look like?